bbauska/meta-react-basics/README.md

 #### App.js

-The code in App.js creates a *component*.
+The code in App.js creates a <i>component</i>.
 In React, a component is a piece of reusable code that represents a part of a user interface.
 Components are used to render, manage, and update the UI elements in your application.
 Let's look at the component line by line to see what's